 This martial art is taught as a practical means of self defense.
 Students are encouraged to use their skills to control an opponent without inflicting serious damage.
-Throught a series of locks and holds on limbs and joints, the boys are taught how to take charge of an agressor and reduce risk of injury to oneself and others in the vicinity.
+Through a series of locks and holds on limbs and joints, the boys are taught how to take charge of an aggressor and reduce risk of injury to oneself and others in the vicinity.

-At kamaruka, kickboxing is taught as a martial art of self-defense rather than a competitive sport.
+At Kamaruka, kickboxing is taught as a martial art of self-defense rather than a competitive sport.
 The focus is on the development of self-control and self-realisation.
-Only students demonstrating controlled skills are permitted to participate is sparring practice.
+Only students demonstrating controlled skills are permitted to participate in sparring practice.